The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 ### Tank

-* Position the boss back to the centre after he moves for abilities like Kothornos Kick and face north to make player position easier.
+* Position the boss back to the center after he moves for abilities like Kothornos Kick and face north to make player position easier.
 * Use heavy cooldowns for Nearsight and Farsight, and use invulns for Demigod Double as to not waste cooldowns.
 This may necessitate a swap after Finale, as most invulns will not be up.
 * Use Reprisal on instances of raidwide damage such as Searing Stream and Ultimate Impulse.
 * Most other damage in the fight comes from the environment, so use tank shields and mitigation to help survive those.